Cardinals vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger has collected 37 hits with nine doubles, a triple, seven home runs and 13 walks.
-He has driven in 19 runs with nine stolen bases.
+- Bellinger has nine doubles, a triple, seven home runs, 15 walks and 19 RBI (37 total hits).
+He's also stolen nine bases.

 Bellinger Recent Games